vishrutpandya/TEMP-al-folio/_pages/about.md

 These combined observations and statistical approaches will open a **new window into the early stages of cosmic structure formation**, helping us better understand how the first luminous sources shaped the Universe we observe today.
 <!--
 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+profile:
+  align: right
+  image: prof_pic.jpg
+  image_circular: false # crops the image to make it circular
+  more_info: ""

 -->